DonBower/HamGoBox/fldigi/README_MAC.md

 1. Select Setup>Poll from the Config menu<br>
 Set the values as show in the graphic:
 ![alt-text][flrig.config.poll]
-Note: This panel may be a bug, as it's supposed to show values, not checkboxes.
 1. Select Setup>Restore from the Config menu<br>
 Set the values as show in the graphic:
 ![alt-text][flrig.config.restore]